cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerCompletelyFair.rst

 .. java:method:: @Override protected void moveNextCloudletsFromWaitingToExecList()
    :outertype: CloudletSchedulerCompletelyFair

-   Checks which Cloudlets in the execution list has the virtual runtime equals to its allocated time slice and preempt them, getting the most priority Cloudlets in the waiting list (that is those ones in the beginning of the list).
+   Checks which Cloudlets in the execution list have the virtual runtime equals to their allocated time slice and preempt them, getting the most priority Cloudlets in the waiting list (i.e., those ones in the beginning of the list).

    **See also:** :java:ref:`.preemptExecCloudletsWithExpiredVRuntimeAndMoveToWaitingList()`